erikaduan/textbook_notes/statistical_rethinking/chapters_1_and_2.md

 Frequentist statistics is interested in:

--   Rejecting a null hypothesis (which usually corresponds to a neutral process model).
-However, multiple neutral process models exist and it is not clear which one should be picked.
+-   Rejecting a null hypothesis ($H_0$) that usually corresponds to a neutral process model.
+However, multiple neutral process models exist and it is not always clear which one should be selected as
+    $H_0$.
 Also, failing to reject the null hypothesis is different to verifying that the null hypothesis is true.
 -   Defining measurements (or sampling distributions) based on an imaginary resampling from a very large pool of data.
--   Mathematically, a null model often takes the form $Y= \alpha + C$ from the specification of a null hypothesis $H_0: B_1 = 0$ for a model $Y= \alpha + \beta_1X + C$.
-This is not possible for natural phenomenon like population dynamics or social networks.
+-   Mathematically, a model $Y= \alpha + \beta_1X + \epsilon$ exists
+    where $H_0: B_1 = 0$ and the null model therefore takes the form
+    $Y= \alpha + \epsilon$.
+However, these null models do not usually exist for natural phenomenon like population dynamics or social networks.
+Is the null model that all network connections have an equal chance of being formed?
+Even so, how useful is this in terms of validating a neutral process model?

 **Note:** In Bayesian statistics, randomness really just describes **uncertainty in the face of incomplete knowledge**.